Directions and industry requirements are regularly updated

 - Allocating people with suspected or confirmed coronavirus (COVID-19) infections to a single room with ensuite where possible.

-- Doors to rooms of people with suspected or confirmed coronavirus (COVID-19) infections should remain closed, as per DHHS infection control guidelines.
+- Doors to rooms of people with suspected or confirmed coronavirus (COVID-19) infections should remain closed, as per DH infection control guidelines.

 - Installing signs advising of suspected or confirmed coronavirus (COVID-19) infections on doors/entry points to wards and rooms.

-- Following DHHS guidance regarding showering or toileting people with suspected or confirmed coronavirus (COVID-19) infections.
+- Following DH guidance regarding showering or toileting people with suspected or confirmed coronavirus (COVID-19) infections.